cameronfabbri/MOOC/README.md

 - Posting and commenting actions on class pages

 Server Requirements:
 Currently uses Apache2 and MariaDB with PHP, HTML, and CSS.
 No PHP framework is used.
 Installation for the tables is controled by the PHP files.
 When attempting to modify a table, it first checks if the table exists, if it does not, it creates it.
 The only thing needed is PHP, Apache, and a database in MySQL/MariaDB.
+Edit the file db_connect.php to fit your database.